 Is There a Real Difference Between Conex Boxes and Shipping Containers?

-Conex box = slang term that started in the military.
+Conex box is a slang term that originated in the military.

-They’re built the same way.
-They do the same things.
-The only real “difference” is the name—and where you hear it used.
+They’re manufactured the same way.
+They have the same capabilities.
+The only “difference” between them is the name they go by and where you hear that name used.

 Conex Box vs Shipping Container: Side-by-Side